 Let it be a holiday, or a normal routine day when it comes to breakfast the first thought that strikes our mind is a slice of toasted bread with a hot cup of coffee or tea.
-Bread protrude to be one the most convenient and satisfying breakfast of all time.
+Bread protrude to be one the most convenient and satisfying breakfasts of all time.

 Flatbreads can be prepared by both unleavened as well as leavened dough.
 In addition, to enhance the taste and amplify the nutrients, other ingredients can also be added to the dough.
 Consider oat bread as an example.
 Blending oats within bread dough can offer you both the goodness of oats including antioxidants, fibers, and phosphorous, along with whole grains present in the bread.

 Popular Types of Flatbreads Majorly Used All Across the World

 Originated from Mesoamerica, tortilla has become one of the most famous flat bread.
 In Spanish “tortilla” means “small cake”.
 The oldest variety of tortillas were made of corn flour.
 However, now one can easily find a tortilla made with wheat flour.

-Pitas are widely known for its interior pockets.
-These flat breads are baked at high temperatures due to which the bread puffs up in the ovens and forms a pocket in the center after getting separated.
+Pitas are widely known for their interior pockets.
+These flatbreads are baked at high temperatures due to which the bread puffs up in the ovens and forms a pocket in the center after getting separated.
 These interior pockets are perfect for holding a variety of ingredients.

-Naans is a type of fluffy bread which is mostly baked in western, central and southern parts of Asia.
-This tandoor oven-baked flatbreads are now sold all over the world.
+Naans is a type of fluffy bread that is mostly baked in western, central, and southern parts of Asia.
+These tandoor oven-baked flatbreads are now sold all over the world.
 Naan contains typical ingredients including wheat flour, water, salt, yeast, and milk or yogurt.

 Originated from India, chapati has become a staple food in countries such as Nepal, Bangladesh, Pakistan, Sri Lanka, East Africa, and the Caribbean.
 Chapatis, often known as roti are mostly unleavened and contains basic ingredients including wheat, water, and salt.
 Chapatis are mild flatbread that pairs with many dishes in Indian, Pakistani, and Nepali countries.

 Focaccia is an oven-baked Italian flatbread.
 It shares a comparable texture with pizza dough and typically has a round or square shape.
-It contains olive oil, salt, and herbs, and are mostly flavored with rosemary.
+It contains olive oil, salt, and herbs, and is mostly flavored with rosemary.
 However, it can also be flavored with sage or basil.

 On the other hand, diet plans and health awareness are urging the manufacturers to provide more varieties integrated with whole grains and cereals.
 According to a report by Allied Market Research, the global flatbread market is expected to reach $62.8 supported by a CAGR of 6.2% between 2018 to 2026.
 The expansion in quick-service restaurants, rise in demand for convenience foods, and consumer preference towards frozen flatbread products are the key factors propelling the growth of the market.
 On the other hand, demands for sugar-free and gluten-free flat bread, and focus on improving quality and shelf life are expected to offer lucrative opportunities to the global market, in the coming years.